 This tip also goes for you fantasy and science fiction writers.
 If you’re inventing a fantasy kingdom or an alien planet, it’s a good idea to do a quick Google search to make sure that some other author hasn’t already used that word that you just came up with.
 Granted, there are only so many ways to combine 26 letters in a new and creative manner for inventing words, and I’m sure there are many duplicate fantasy names across books/movies/shows.

 However, here’s a good example of why I recommend doing a quick search of the fantasy names that you’re planning to use the most (like main character names and important place names).
-Last year I was doing some work and revisions on a fantasy series that I started many many years ago (I actually wrote the first story set in that world when I was in fifth grade).
+Last year I was doing some work and revisions on a fantasy series that I started many many years ago (I actually wrote the first story set in that world when I was in elementary school).
 I did a quick Google search of all my place names, and it turned out that one of those words was the name of a character in Game of Thrones.
 Now since I came up with this word decades ago when I was a kid, it’s possible that I truly did invent that word first.
 However, since George R.R.
 Martin is a tad more famous than I am, if I were to use that word in my books (when they finally get published), it might look like plagiarism.

 The reasoning behind this suggestion is similar to the previous one.
 Book titles are not copyrighted, but it can get confusing if there are too many books out there with the same title.
 Also, if you title your gritty crime novel The Lion, the Witch, and the Wardrobe, don’t be shocked if you get some negative reviews from confused moms who were trying to buy clean fantasy for their kids.
 Just saying.